neykov/neykov.github.com/_posts/2013-02-19-ar933x-usb-device-driver.md

 #### Serial example: ####
 	insmod g_serial
-	echo 'ttyGS0::askfirst:-/bin/sh' >> /etc/inittab
+	echo 'ttyGS0::askfirst:/bin/ash --login' >> /etc/inittab
 	kill -HUP 1 #reloads inittab
+Connect to the newly detected serial port and press enter in the blank screen.

 #### Mass Storage: ####
 	dd if=/dev/zero of=/tmp/mass_storage.img bs=1M count=10
 	insmod g_mass_storage file=/tmp/mass_storage.img removable=1 cdrom=0
 In windows this will pop format dialog since the image is not initialized.

-If you need a module to be loaded on startup add it on a new line in /etc/modules.d/22-usb-chipidea file.
+If you need a module to be loaded at startup add it on a new line in /etc/modules.d/22-usb-chipidea file.

 ### References ###